babel/website/_posts/2016-12-06-the-state-of-babel.md

 - In [5.0.0](https://babeljs.io/blog/2015/03/31/5.0.0), Babel aligned more with the [TC39 process](https://tc39.github.io/process-document/) by introducing `stages`, added a `.babelrc` config option, and created a plugin system for custom transforms.
 - In [6.0.0](https://babeljs.io/blog/2015/10/29/6.0.0), Babel became modular (a pretty controversial idea at the time).
 This was a huge change that led to opt-in functionality (no defaults) and the concept of `Presets` and Plugin Options.
+- [6.3.13](https://github.com/babel/babel/blob/master/CHANGELOG.md#638-6313) Sebastian extracted our [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) build/publish tools into what is now [Lerna](https://github.com/lerna/lerna).
+(What's funny is [James](https://github.com/thejameskyle) rewrote it 3 times and I had to review everything)
+  - After this was around when both Sebastian and James got burned out on Babel, and a few contributors tried to stepped up
+  - We struggled to find direction and deal with the bugs/requests coming in but we got a lot of stuff done!
 - [6.13.0](https://github.com/babel/babel/releases/tag/v6.13.0) finally added [Preset Options](http://babeljs.io/docs/plugins/#plugin-preset-options).
-- [6.13.3](https://github.com/babel/babel/releases/tag/v6.13.3) Sebastian extracted our [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) build/publish tools into what is now [Lerna](https://github.com/lerna/lerna).
-(What's funny is [James](https://github.com/thejameskyle) rewrote it 3 times and I had to review everything)
 - [6.14.0](http://babeljs.io/blog/2016/08/24/6.14.0) added a [latest-preset](http://babeljs.io/docs/plugins/preset-latest/) that keeps up to date with the yearly JavaScript specification.
 - [6.16.0](http://babeljs.io/blog/2016/09/28/6.16.0) allowed changing out the parser or code-generator.
 - In August, we released [Babili, a minifier based on Babel](https://babeljs.io/blog/2016/08/30/babili).